silverorange/package_release/README.md

                                  specified, "master" is used.
   -m message, --message=message  Message to use for the release tag.
   -t type, --type=type           Release type.
 Must be one of "major",
-                                 "minor", or "micro".
+                                 "minor", or "patch".
 If not specified,
                                  "minor" is used.
+Semver 2.0
+                                 (https://semver.org/) is used to pick the
+                                 next release number.
   -v, --verbose                  Sets verbosity level.
 Use multiples for
                                  more detail (e.g. "-vv").
   -q, --quiet                    Turn off all output.
+  -y, --yes                      Non-interactive mode.
+Assume yes for
+                                 prompts.
   -h, --help                     show this help message and exit --version                      show the program version and exit
 </pre>